 A stress fracture is a partial fracture (or break) of the bone that usually only goes a little way through.
 There’s usually one specific ‘spot’ or multiple spots that hurt really badly.
 If you have a stress fracture, you’ll also experience pain when walking and sitting.

-It is an overuse injury, where the bone is unable to withstand a repetitive mechanical loading.
+Stress fractures are an overuse injury, where the bone is unable to withstand a repetitive mechanical loading.
 This is different from a full fracture or break of the bone caused by a sudden traumatic mechanical stress.

 In triathlon, most injuries are in the lower limbs and can be attributed to the running discipline.
 Commonly they occur in the tibia, fibula, metatarsals (small bones of the foot), navicular and femurs.